CentML/centml-python-client/README.md

 # Since torch.compile is JIT, compilation is only triggered when you first call the model
 output = compiled_model(inputs)
 ```
 Note that the centml backend compiler is non-blocking.
-This means it that until the server returns the compiled model, your python script will use the uncompiled model for inference.
+This means it that until the server returns the compiled model, your python script will use the uncompiled model to generate the output.

-Again, make sure to set the environment variables `CENTML_SERVER_IP` and `CENTML_SERVER_PORT` to communicate with the desired server.
+Again, make sure your script's environment sets the environment variables `CENTML_SERVER_IP` and `CENTML_SERVER_PORT` to communicate with the desired server.

 ### Tests